VideoCurio/nixos-configuration/README.md

 ## Features

-* Hardware configuration files for AMD and Intel.
-GPU configuration files for AMD and Nvidia hardware.
+* GPU configuration files for AMD and Nvidia hardware.
+GPU will be detected during installation.
 * File system configuration for full encrypted disk (LUKS+LVM).
 * COSMIC, a Wayland desktop environment / windows manager by [System76](https://system76.com/cosmic/).
 * Pop_launcher, launch or switch to every application just with the Super key.
 Forget about your mouse, use Super key combinations for everything.